Lewis-Morton/financial_news_project/README.md

 # Financial News Dashboard

-# Overview
+## Overview
 This project is an interactive dashboard which analyses the effects of financial news headlines on market performance.
 The project provides insights into:
--Market movements linked to financial news
+- Market movements linked to financial news
--Trading volume fluctuations
+- Trading volume fluctuations
--Sector specific effects of news events
+- Sector specific effects of news events
--Text analysis of headlines
+- Text analysis of headlines
--Predictive modelling using decision trees
+- Predictive modelling using decision trees
 The goal is to help traders, analysts and reseachers understand how news headlines correlate with market behaviour.

-# Features
+## Features
 There are 7 tabs:
 -Overview
 -Distributions